cicsdev/cics-java-jcics-samples/projects/README.md

 ## Supporting files
-* etc/Link/DFHCSD.txt - Output from a DFHCSDUP EXTRACT for the Link sample.
-* etc/TDQ/DFHCSD.txt - Output from a DFHCSDUP EXTRACT for the TSQ sample.
-* etc/Terminal/DFHCSD.txt - Output from a DFHCSDUP EXTRACT for the terminal sample.
-* etc/TSQ/DFHCSD.txt - Output from a DFHCSDUP EXTRACT for the TDQ sample.
-* etc/VSAM/DFHCSD.txt - Output from a DFHCSDUP EXTRACT for the VSAM sample.
-* src/Cobol/EC01.cbl - Sample CICS COBOL application that returns the date and time in a COMMAREA.
-* src/Cobol/EDUCHAN.cbl - A sample CICS COBOL that returns the date and time and reversed input using channels and containers
 * EDUPGM.jar - A pre-built JAR containing the JZOS generated record that maps the copybook structure used in the EDUPGM COBOL sample.
 The generated class JZOSCommareaWrapperclass is used in the Link example 2 to map the fields in the COMMAREA used by the COBOL program EDUPGM.
 * TdqRecord.jar - A pre-built JAR containing the JZOS generated record that maps the copybook structure used in the TDQExample3.
 * TsqRecord.jar - A pre-built JAR containing the JZOS generated record that maps the copybook structure used in the TSQExample3.